 District-Wide Programs Help Students Thrive

-Another way KPS is supporting its students and their families is through district-wide programs in bilingual support and social emotional learning.
+KPS supports its students and their families through district-wide programs and initiatives.

 English as a Second Language (ESL)